sparksp/lt-osp/content/skill/shield-mastery.md

 requirements: ["Shield Use CS"]
 ladder: "tracking"
 ---
-A character with this skill can use a shield to parry weapon blows inflicting the Crush effect without damaging the shield or the character, unless it has the Artefact damage type.
-This OS will not alter any other damage effect that ignores armour.
+A character with this skill can use a shield to parry weapon blows inflicting the Normal (non-magical) Crush effect without damaging the shield.
+This Occupational Skill will not alter any other damage effect that ignores armour.